-- by an individual under the influence (or related violation, such as operating while intoxicated), according to the legal standard of the jurisdiction where the crash occurred, where the individual was charged or arrested, failed a field sobriety or other test, or refused to test; or - by another motorist in a crash where an individual was under the influence (or related violation such as operating while intoxicated), according to the legal standard of the jurisdiction where the crash occurred, where the individual was charged or arrested, failed a field sobriety test or other tests, or refused to test.
+- by an individual under the influence (or related violation, such as operating while intoxicated), according to the legal standard of the jurisdiction where the crash occurred; or - by another motorist in a crash where an individual was under the influence (or related violation such as operating while intoxicated), according to the legal standard of the jurisdiction where the crash occurred.

-Medical Issues, Falling Asleep, or Distracted Driving type of crash when the CMV was struck:
+Medical Issues, Falling Asleep or Distracted Driving type of crash when the CMV was struck:

-- by a driver who experienced a medical issue which contributed to the crash; or - by a driver who admitted to falling asleep or admitted to distracted driving (e.g., cellphone, GPS, passengers, other).
+- by a driver who experienced a medical issue which contributed to the crash; or - by a driver who admitted falling asleep or admitted distracted driving (e.g., cellphone, GPS, passengers, other).